Elder Care Programs

 other elder care issues:

 - Paying for elder care

 - Triangle J Area Agency on Aging (TJAAA) focuses on its partnership efforts as a means of leveraging a quality continuum of support for the region’s older adults.

 - Orange County Department on Aging (OCDOA) is a one-stop resource where older adults and caregivers can meet their social, mental, physical, financial, and day-to-day practical needs.

 Helping Heels Directory

 The Helping Heels list is a directory of individuals affiliated with the university who offer childcare, elder care or pet sitting services.
-The summer edition is now available online through September 2019, and can be accessed here.Helping Heels: Summer 2019
+The fall edition is now available online through December 2019, and can be accessed here.Helping Heels: Fall 2019